OriolMoreno/C.A.R.L.E.S/README.md

 ## Inverse kinematics algorithm visualizer

-This is a animation example of the traslation simulation program that we made from zero.
+This is a animation example of the translation simulation program that we made from zero.

 ![2](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/gif/ik.gif)

 ## Big simulation
-If you want to see a video of 1 minut of all funcionalitis take a look at this video: https://www.youtube.com/watch?v=kZnISXRfvJQ&feature=youtu.be
+If you want to see a video of 1 minute of all functionalities take a look at this video: https://www.youtube.com/watch?v=kZnISXRfvJQ&feature=youtu.be